kurko/emerald.js/README.md

 == License

-Ruby on Rails is released under the MIT License.
+This framewokr is released under the MIT License.